3dbeb41841bfbfcc24d55143816cf7f1/rails-active-record-migrations/readme.md

 (This is IRB with your rails app loaded in.)

-Inside of your Rails console, create a new User object.
+Inside of your Rails console, instantiate a new User object.
+Note that the new object does not yet have an `id`.
+Why is this?

 `irb(main):001:0> albert = User.new`